-- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Leave the building immediately. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - All gas piping must be installed in compliance with local codes and utility regulations.
-In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code (ANSI Z223.1) or (CAN/CSA B149.1) Installation Codes. - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace as shown in Figure 13, (page 15).
+- All gas piping must be installed in compliance with local codes and utility regulations.
+In the absence of local codes the gas line installation must comply with the latest edition of the National Fuel Gas Code (ANSI Z223.1) or (CAN/CGA B149.1 or .2) Installation Codes. - Some local regulations require the installation of a manual main shut-off valve and ground joint union external to the furnace as shown in Figure 13 (page 17).
 The shut-off valve should be readily accessible for service and/or emergency use.
-Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - Per ANSI 21.47, A 1/8-inch NPT plugged tapping, accessible for test gauge connection, must be installed immediately upstream of the gas supply connection to the furnace external to the cabinet.
-If local codes allow the use of a flexible gas appliance connector, always use a new listed connector.
-Do not use a connector that has previously serviced another gas appliance. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
+Consult the local utility or gas supplier for additional requirements regarding placement of the manual main gas shut-off. - Gas piping must never run in or through air ducts, chimneys, gas vents, or elevator shafts. - Compounds used on threaded joints of gas piping must be resistant to the actions of LP propane gas. - The main gas valve and main power disconnect to the furnace must be properly labeled by the installer in case emergency shutdown is required. - Flexible gas connectors are not recommended for this type of furnace but may be used if allowed by local jurisdiction.
 Only new flexible connectors may be used.
 Do not use a connector which has previously serviced another gas appliance. - A drip leg should be installed in the vertical pipe run to the unit (Figure 13).

-Table 6, (page 26) lists gas pipe capacities for standard pipe sizes as a function of length in typical applications based on nominal pressure drop in the line.
+Table 7 (page 31) lists gas pipe capacities for standard pipe sizes as a function of length in typical applications based on nominal pressure drop in the line.